Jbleezy/BO1-Reimagined/README.md

 * Make sure powerups that are added later in a match are added in randomly on the remaining powerups of the current cycle
 * NML: make amount of zombies that spawn in the beginning consistent
 * Moon: fix sliding sound keep playing when off object
-* Shino Zipline: make so trap switch only moves down if zipline is activated by trap switch
 * Make turrets better
 * Mule Kick: add jingle
-* Ray Gun: make sure ray gun isnt glitching out other AI types
-* QED: make random weapon powerup not spawn any weapons that any player has
 * Freezegun: Ammo now gets added to the clip at the same time that it does in the reload animation (added in weapon file but weapon file doesnt work with COTD)
 * Freezegun: Decreased first raise time by 50% (added in weapon file but weapon file doesnt work with COTD)